sentenz/convention/internal/about/app-resources.md

 1. Purpose

     Configuration files are used to store configuration settings and parameters that determine how an application or system should behave.
 These settings can include options such as database connection details, network settings, logging levels, feature toggles, security settings, and more.

 2. Formats

     Configuration files can be written in various formats depending on the requirements and conventions of the application or system.
 Common formats include plain text formats (such as INI, XML, JSON, YAML), property files (such as Java properties files), or specific configuration formats designed for a particular framework or technology.

 3. Location

     Configuration files are typically stored as separate files outside the application's source code.
 The exact location and naming conventions for configuration files can vary depending on the operating system, framework, or development practices.
 Common locations include a dedicated "config" directory, a specific location within the user's home directory, or in a central configuration repository.

 4. Readability and Modifiability

     Configuration files are designed to be human-readable and easily modifiable.
 They should provide a clear and understandable representation of the configuration settings, allowing administrators or users to modify them without requiring knowledge of the underlying codebase.

 5. Parsing and Loading

     To make use of the configuration settings, the application needs to parse and load the configuration files at runtime.
 The parsing process involves reading the file and extracting the configuration values into memory for the application to access and utilize.

 6. Overrides and Hierarchies

     Configuration files can support hierarchical structures or inheritance, allowing for the definition of default settings that can be overridden or extended by subsequent configuration files.
 This allows for a modular approach to configuration and simplifies managing configuration variations for different environments or deployment scenarios.

 7. Security Considerations

     Care should be taken when storing sensitive information, such as passwords or access keys, in configuration files.
 It is important to protect configuration files from unauthorized access and encryption or obfuscation techniques may be used to secure sensitive data.

 8. Reloadability

     Some applications provide the ability to dynamically reload configuration files without restarting the application.
 This feature allows for runtime configuration changes and avoids the need for application restarts when modifying settings.

+Best Practices of Configuration Files:

+Applying best practices enhance the reliability, maintainability, and flexibility of the configuration design pattern, making it easier to manage and utilize configuration values within the application.

+1. Validation and Default Values

+    Add validation logic to ensure that the loaded configuration values meet the expected criteria.
+Validate data types, required fields, or custom validation rules.
+Additionally, consider setting default values for configuration properties that are optional but don't have explicit values in the configuration file.

+2. Separation of Concerns

+    Ensure that the configuration package focuses solely on loading and providing configuration values.
+Avoid adding business logic or unrelated functionality to the configuration package.
+Keep the responsibility of configuration loading separate from other parts of the application.

+3. Immutable Configurations

+    Consider making the `Config` struct immutable after it is loaded to prevent accidental modification of the configuration values during runtime.
+This can achieve by making the fields of the `Config` struct read-only or providing only getter methods to access the configuration properties.

+4. Error Handling

+    Implement proper error handling when loading and parsing the configuration file.
+Consider returning meaningful error messages or wrapping errors with additional context to aid in troubleshooting and debugging.

+5. Configuration Reload

+    If an application requires the ability to reload the configuration during runtime, consider adding a method or functionality to refresh the configuration values.
+This can be useful in situations where its need to update the configuration without restarting the entire application.

+6. Unit Testing

+    Write unit tests for the configuration loading and retrieval logic.
+Test different scenarios, such as missing configuration values, incorrect data types, or valid configurations.
+Unit tests can help ensure that the configuration package functions correctly and provides the expected values.

+7. Documentation

+    Document the purpose and usage of the configuration package, including any assumptions or requirements.
+Clearly define the configuration properties, their expected values, and any constraints or dependencies.

 Example of Configuration Files:

 1. Go

+    The example code follows best practices such as separation of concerns, error handling, validation, and reloading of the configuration.
+It also provides a clean and straightforward API for accessing the configuration throughout the application.

     - `config.json`

-      Create a configuration file named `config.json`:
+      Create a configuration file named `.env`:

-      ```json
-      {
-      "max_retries": 3,
-      "timeout": 10
-      }
+      ```env
+      DB_DRIVER=postgres
+      DB_URI=postgresql://root:secret@localhost:5432/crypto?sslmode=disable
       ```

     - Config Library